 Notes

-- Do not overmix batter - Overmixing the batter will result in tough and chewy muffins.
-It is sufficient to fold the mixture until just combined.
+- Do not overmix - Overdeveloped gluten will yield tough and chewy muffins.
+Folding them until just combine is sufficient.

 Save this recipe!